goharbor/harbor/docs/migration_guide.md

 **NOTE:**
 - From v1.2 on, you need to use the release version as the tag of the migrator image. 'latest' is no longer used for new release.

-- You must backup your data before any data migration.
+- You must back up your data before any data migration.

 ### Upgrading Harbor and migrating data